• Skip to primary navigation

 High quality anti-aging skin care products can help prevent the signs of aging as well as help improve the appearance of fine lines and wrinkles.
 There are many ingredients that can be used to help improve the appearance of the skin including hyaluronic acid, vitamin C serums, retinol, and bakuchiol (a natural alternative to retinol which is safe in pregnancy and breast feeding).

-In particular, vitamin C serums are great for decreasing dark spots, improving skin texture, preventing sun damage by neutralizing free radicals, can help replenish the skin's vitamin E levels and act as a potent anti-oxidant which helps protect the skin from oxidative stress and environmental damage.
+Vitamin C serums are great for decreasing dark spots, improving skin texture, preventing sun damage by neutralizing free radicals, helping replenish the skin's vitamin E levels and acting as an anti-oxidant which helps protect the skin from oxidative stress and environmental damage.
+My all time favourite vitamin C serum is the Counter All Bright Vitamin C Serum.

 If you want more details on how to choose safe personal care products I have other posts on the topic including how to choose a non-toxic deodorant.